futquintascore/futquinta-api/README.md

 # Other tasks

--[x] Remove all console log from useCases
+- [x] Remove all console log from useCases
--[ ] Treat all prisma client errors with codes
+- [ ] Treat all prisma client errors with codes
+- [ ] Unable the user to add the same player stat on a game